IBM/db2forzosdeveloperextension-about/docs/tuning-sql-queries/setting-up-a-basic-tuning-environment.md

 This article describes the minimum required steps for setting up an SQL Tuning Services environment in Db2 for z/OS Developer Extension.
 Additional information about optional configuration settings and features are described in [Advanced options for setting up an SQL tuning environment]({{site.baseurl}}/docs/tuning-sql-queries/advanced-tuning-environment-options.html).

-**Important:** The SQL tuning features of Db2 Developer Extension require the [Database Services Expansion Pack](http://publibfp.dhe.ibm.com/epubs/pdf/i1359290.pdf) component of Db2 Accessories Suite 4.2.
-Make sure that this component is installed on your system before you start to set up your SQL tuning environment.
+**Important:** The SQL tuning features of Db2 Developer Extension require additional software.
+See [Software requirements for using the SQL tuning features]({{site.baseurl}}/docs/tuning-sql-queries/sql-tuning-requirements.html) for details.
+Make sure that one of the SQL tuning options is installed on your system before you start to set up your SQL tuning environment.

 ## Adding an SQL Tuning Services server
 The first step in setting up an SQL tuning environment is adding an SQL Tuning Services server.

-1. In the **CONNECTIONS** view, click the plus sign (**+**) to the right of the **SQL Tuning Services servers** menu item to open the **Add SQL Tuning Services Server** dialog.
+1. In the **SQL TUNING SERVICES SERVERS** view, click the plus sign (**+**) to open the **Add SQL Tuning Services Server** dialog.

 2. Specify the hostname or IP address and port of the system where the SQL Tuning Services server is installed and a valid user ID and password for connecting to that server.

 3. Click **Finish**.

-    The server you just created is displayed in the **SQL Tuning Services servers** section of the **CONNECTIONS** view.
+    The server you just created is displayed in the **SQL TUNING SERVICES SERVERS** view.

     ![Adding an SQL Tuning Services server]({{site.baseurl}}/assets/images/tuning-add-server.gif)